-Encoding Fault Reason Description Interrupt Ren Interrupt Remapping Fault Conditions 20h Decoding of the interrupt request per the Remappable request format detected one or more reserved fields as Set.
+Encoding Fault Reason Description Interrupt Remapping Fault Conditions 20h Decoding of the interrupt request per the Remappable request format detected one or more reserved fields as Set.
 21h The interrupt_index value computed for the interrupt request is greater than the maximum allowed for the interrupt Remapping table-size configured by software.
-22h The present (P) field in the IRTE entry corresponding to the interrupt_index of the interrupt request is Clear.
-23h Hardware attempt to access the interrupt Remapping table through the interrupt remapping table address (IRTA) field in the IRTA_REG register resulted in error.
-24h Hardware detected one ore more reserved field(s) that are not initialized to zero in an IRTE.
+22h The Present (P) field in the IRTE entry corresponding to the interrupt_index of the interrupt request is Clear.
+23h Hardware attempt to access the interrupt Remapping table through the Interrupt Remapping Table Address (IRTA) field in the IRTA_REG register resulted in error.
+24h Hardware detected one ore more reserved field(s) that are not initialized to zero in an IRTE with Present (P) field Set.
 This includes the case where software programmed various conditional reserved fields wrongly.
-25h On Intel [®] 64 platforms, hardware blocked an interrupt request in Compatibility format due to CFIS field in Global Status register being Clear.
-26h Hardware blocked a Remappable interrupt request due to verification failure of the interrupt requester's source-id per the programming of SID, SVT and SQ fields in the corresponding IRTE.
+25h On Intel [®] 64 platforms, hardware blocked an interrupt request in Compatibility format either due to Extended Interrupt Mode Enabled (EIME field Set in Interrupt Remapping Table Address register) or Compatibility format interrupts disabled (CFIS field Clear in Global Status register).
+On Itanium TM platforms, hardware blocked an interrupt request in Compatibility format.
+26h Hardware blocked a Remappable interrupt request due to verification failure of the interrupt requester's source-id per the programming of SID, SVT and SQ fields in the corresponding IRTE with Present (P) field Set.
 Eh - 1Fh Reserved.
 27h - FFh Reserved.